asvd/helios-merge/README.md

 form `http://...`)

-`--help` or whatever unrecognized - show help message
+`--help` or whatever unrecognized — show help message

 ### Example

-In this example we have a library splitted between several modules relying on each other, and we need to merge it into a single module.
+In this example we have a library splitted between several modules relying on each other, and we are going to merge it into a single module.
+The source of the artificial example library could be like
-The source of the artificial example library could be like this:
+this:

-##### `./myLibrary.js` - main library module, provides a method to say 'Hello World!':
+##### `./myLibrary.js` — main library module, provides a method to say 'Hello World!':

 ```js
 include('./base.js');